 Real yams, commonly found in the Caribbean or West Africa, have rough, bark-like skin and are dry and starchy.

-So while you may see these orange tubers labelled as yams in your grocery store, they are most likely sweet potatoes!
+Sweet potatoes have smooth, thin orange skin, orange, white or purple flesh, and a naturally sweet flavor.
+So while you may see these orange tubers labeled as yams in your grocery store, they are most likely sweet potatoes!

 You can read more about the differences between the two in this article, Yams vs. Sweet Potatoes: What's the Difference?